 “Barry” has technical issues, but it is still worth watching.

 The editing could be more balanced, and the transitions could be smoother and more artistic.
-A film about a U.S. president deserves a more formal, symbolic approach.
+A film about a US president deserves a more formal, symbolic approach.

-The story focuses on the fun times rather than the ideological influences that shaped the leader's personality.
+The story focuses on the fun times rather than the ideological influences that shaped the leader’s personality.
+In addition, the lack of meaning makes us think that “The Lion King” might be more politically correct than “Barry,” Obama’s biopic.

 The film features essential and stimulating cultural references, such as “Black Orpheus,” an Oscar winner for Best Foreign Language Film.
 It also alludes to several other books, such as “The Invisible Man” by Ralph Ellison and “Dreams from My Father” by Barack Obama himself.